apinanyogaratnam/Associate/README.md

 ## Description:
 Associate is a java application that allows users to follow other users and companies like a social media platform.
-This project was made using java, MySQL, and Git.
+This project was made using Java, MySQL, Postgres, and Git.

 Concepts and tools used:
 - Undirected Graphs